werringwu/MMAL/README.md

 # Rebuttal Response to Pudy
 Thanks for valuable time and efforts.
 ## RQ1@Methodological Clarity & MMK functions justify.
 MMAL introduces a novel structure-aware loss by modulating the frequency amplitude using local moments statistics, which encode semi-local structural patterns.
 MMAL uniquely bridges spatial domain statistics and frequency learning through convolution theorem.
-Furthermore, we mathematically verify the loss of image details in Eq.3, where the delicate conditions of unexcepted coincident soltuions can be broken by MMK.
-Specifically, MMK is derived by computing local moment statistics over spatial windows, forming a semi-local modulation map in Eq.7.
+Furthermore, we mathematically analyse the loss of image details in Eq.3, where the delicate conditions of unexcepted coincident soltuions can be broken by MMK.
+Specifically, MMK is derived by computing moment statistics over spatial windows, forming a semi-local modulation map in Eq.7.
 This map scales the frequency amplitude in a structure-aware manner.
 The choice of $\mathrm{g(z)}=\frac{1+z}{2+z}$ facilitates invariablitiy of MMK to spatial disturbance as in Fig.2, whose superiority can also be verified by experiments as in Tab.1.

 Tab.1 Diff monotonic.
 ||$\log(1+z)$|$2^z$|$\frac{1}{1+\exp^{-z}}$|$\frac{1+z}{2+z}$